ozshy/gradrates/README.md

 Here you can download the R code and data files for this paper.

-1) Unzip all files into a single directory (folder).
+1) Download all files into a single directory (folder) on your computer.

 2) In R, don’t forget to reset the working directory (WD).